We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 Rankings

-We'll rank applicants and make offers based on the scaled SJT score and weighted interview score.
-Applicants must achieve 30% of the total marks available to be considered appointable.
+You will be ranked based on your scaled Situational Judgement Test (SJT) score and weighted interview score.
+You must achieve 30% of the total marks available to be considered appointable.

-We'll apply equal weighting to each of these elements of the selection process:
+Equal weighting will be applied to each of these elements of the selection process.

-- Interview: Clinical governance, quality improvement and professional skills
+1. Interview: Clinical governance, quality improvement and professional skills.

 If those scores are also tied, the applicant with the highest clinical scenario score will be ranked higher.